-The Modified Project includes development of an infill site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the Modified Project, as discussed previously in Section 2.3.
+The Modified Project includes development of an infill site with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
 The Certified EIR stated that projects considered consistent with the General Plan are consistent with the air quality-related regional plan.
 Indicators of consistency include: